Using Isabel to Support Diagnostic Decision-Making Online

 To participate in an online session, you will need:

 - An audio output device connected (headphones or speakers) to be able to hear the instructor

 - If you do not have an audio input device (webcam or microphone), you may type in the chat window

 If you do not meet the above requirements, please consider requesting a one-on-one consult.

-*Internal link, you must be on the Nova Scotia Health network and use Microsoft Internet Explorer or Edge to access
+*Internal link, you must be on the Nova Scotia Health network and use Microsoft Edge to access